jquintanac/PROY-VIZ/README.md

 ## Visualization

 My objective with this database is to get the relevant information about most frequent diseases around the world and to know why they are as a Health professional.
 From now to the end of the visualization, you can call me *Dr. Quintana*👨‍⚕️.

+[The information below is about illness, diseases and statistics related to these parameters, no about visualization.
+Check the repo to see visualizations.]

 The top global causes of death, according the WHO (World Health Organization), in order of total number of lives lost, are associated with three broad topics: **cardiovascular** (ischaemic heart disease, stroke), **respiratory** (chronic obstructive pulmonary disease, lower respiratory infections) and **neonatal conditions** – which include birth asphyxia and birth trauma, neonatal sepsis and infections, and preterm birth complications<sup>**1**</sup>.